Toronto, Ontario — In the summer of 1978, just after a long recording session, Rush lead vocalist and bassist Geddy Lee had a weird idea.

 In late 2016, after drummer Neil Peart announced his retirement, the band went looking for material to produce a box set.
 During the search, they stumbled up what is now being called the ‘Long-lost Disco Sessions.’
 Realizing they had a hipster goldmine on their hands, guitarist Alex Lifeson had the idea to reach out to producer Nile Rodgers to help them with the project.

 “We couldn’t do this by ourselves,” said a soft-spoken Alex Lifeson reflecting on the decision to involve Nile Rodgers.
 “Nile is the best at this kind of stuff, and I think our fans will immediately get it.”

 One of the side effects, according to Atlantic Records Vice President Jim “The Jeff” Bremfall, is that the record might attract badly needed female fans.

-Beat will be released in February and will feature 8 tracks averaging 8 minutes in length.
-The first single, the 14 minute Descartes, is scheduled for release in late January.
+Beat will be released in February and will feature eight tracks averaging 8 minutes in length.
+The first single, the 14 minutes Descartes, is scheduled for release in late January.